Exploring the Red Planet

 Mars Telecommunications Orbiter:

-MTO Will Extend the Internet to Mars
+MTO Would Have Extended the Internet to Mars

 A NASA JPL artist imagines a laser beam from the Mars Telecommunications Orbiter carrying science data from the Red Planet as an extension of the interplanetary Internet.